gerph/riscos-presenter/rougol/talk.md

 * Links to the technologies in these slides.
 * Explanations of the CI examples.
 * Development images and screenshots.
-* Documentation from Pyromaniac (features, changelogs, configuration info)
+* Documentation from Pyromaniac (features, changelogs, configuration info).

+There's also a demonstration site: _http://shell.riscos.online/_.

 ---
 # Conclusion